perladvent/perldotcom/content/article/_pub_2002_05_07_mod_perl.md

 {
-   "categories" : "web",
-   "thumbnail" : "/images/_pub_2002_05_07_mod_perl/111-wizards.gif",
+   "image" : null,
    "description" : " Introduction In this article, we continue to talk about the essential Perl basics that you should know before starting to program for mod_perl.
 Tracing Warnings Reports Sometimes it's hard to understand what a warning is complaining about.
-You see...", "title" : "The Perl You Need To Know - Part 2", "image" : null,
-   "authors" : [
+You see...", "authors" : [
       "stas-bekman"
    ],
+   "thumbnail" : "/images/_pub_2002_05_07_mod_perl/111-wizards.gif",
    "draft" : null,
-   "slug" : "/pub/2002/05/07/mod_perl",
-   "date" : "2002-05-07T00:00:00-08:00",
    "tags" : [
       "mod-perl-perl-subroutines-stay-shared"
-   ]
+   ],
+   "title" : "The Perl You Need To Know - Part 2", "categories" : "web",
+   "slug" : "/pub/2002/05/07/mod_perl",
+   "date" : "2002-05-07T00:00:00-08:00"
 }